-Dr. Rankin joined FIT in 2013 as an Associate Professor of Airport Management, and in August of 2020 he was promoted to the rank of Professor.
+Dr. Rankin joined FIT in 2013 as an Associate Professor, and in August of 2020 he was promoted to the rank of Professor.
 Prior to 2013 he was a Professor of Aviation Management and Chair of the Department of Aviation at the University of Central Missouri for 7 years.
 He also served as an Assistant Professor of Aviation at Florida Memorial University in Miami, Florida and Deputy Director of Aviation at the Fort Lauderdale Hollywood International Airport.
 He joined the Broward County Aviation Department (BCAD) in 1998, overseeing airport operations, maintenance, planning and development sections of BCAD.
 He has 29 years of airport management experience including the Director of Aviation at the El Paso International Airport, Texas; Manager of the Operations Division, Washington National Airport, Washington, DC; Director of the Eastern Iowa Regional Airport, Cedar Rapids, Iowa; and Manager of Smith-Reynolds Airport, Winston-Salem, NC.

 Ph.D.
 Northcentral University, Core studies in Business Administration with a specialization in Aviation/Aerospace Management.

 M.A.S.
 Degree in Aeronautical Sciences, Embry-Riddle Aeronautical University, Worldwide Campus.